-Pasco County public assistance.
+Pasco County Florida public assistance and government aid.

 Short term financial assistance may be offered for Pasco County residents.
 The Human Services office both coordinates resources with local non-profits and charities and the organization may also directly issue public assistance funds to qualified residents.
 Both general and emergency assistance may be offered.
 A focus is on the very poor, senior citizens, children, and disabled in Pasco County.